MostafaElzoghbey/django-drf-template/docs/api/README.md

 This document provides an overview of the API endpoints available in the Django DRF Template.

+The API documentation is available at `/api/docs/` when the server is running.
+It is generated using drf-spectacular (Swagger/OpenAPI).

 ## Authentication

 The API uses JWT (JSON Web Token) authentication.
 To authenticate, you need to obtain a token by sending your credentials to the login endpoint.